chanchalmittal/Ticket-Alignment-System-Using-AI/readme.md

 1. **Ticket Creation**

-   - User submits a ticket with title and description
+   - User submits a ticket with a title and description
-   - System creates initial ticket record
+   - The system creates an initial ticket record

 2. **AI Processing**